papyri/documentation/system_level/Fixing_Git_Repos.md

 Always start by making a copy of the broken repo, just in case.

-Running a git fsck will git you some idea of what's wrong.
-The output tends to have a lot of garbage in them.
+Running a git fsck will give you some idea of what's wrong.
+The output tends to have a lot of garbage in it.
 Run it with nohup, like

     nohup git fsck --full &

-to get a file of the output you can poke around in.
+to get a file containing the output you can poke around in.
 You're looking for output beginning with "broken link" usually.

-Missing blobs (files) often exist in another repo, and can be recovered.
-If you can find the repo that has a copy of the file, something like (run in the broken repo):
+Missing objects often exist in another repo, and can be recovered.
+If you can find the repo that has a copy of the a missing blob (file) object, something like (run in the broken repo):

     git --git-dir=/path/to/repo/containing/object.git cat-file blob <sha-1> | git hash-object -w --stdin

 will read out the file from the good repo and write it as an object to the current, broken, one.
-Blobs are more likely to be recoverable than trees and commits.
+Blobs are a bit easier to recover than trees and commits.
 To recover a tree, if you can find a repo containing it, you can do

     git ls-tree <sha-1>